 “The role of the storyteller is to awaken the storyteller in others.” –Jack Zipes

+Studio projects presented at Grace Art Camp, Peace Camp, Spring Camp, individual classes, or workshops, must be approved by Grace Institute for artistic originality, relevance, and cultural content at least two weeks before anticipated presentation.
 Examples of GAC Art Studios: Animation Arts, Books Arts, Ceramics & Sculpture, Collage, Drawing & Illustration, Fiber/Textile Arts, Glass, Music & Dance, Paper Arts, Printmaking, Theatre, T-shirt Design, and more depending on what individual artists may bring of their own skills and areas of expertise.

-Some Guest Artists and Artists-in-Residence are integrated into the entire week session through out the summer as a guest for an entire day in a specific studio or even a week.
-These positions are sponsored in most part through various community grants.
+GUEST ARTISTS & ARTISTS-IN-RESIDENCE are ever changing depending on the camp’s cultural theme for the summer and individual’s availability.
+Guest artists are usually integrated into the camp on a regular weekly basis to perform or share a presentation for the entire camp.
+Sometimes Guest Artists and Artists-in-Residence are integrated into the entire week session through out the summer or for an entire day in a specific studio or even a week.
+These positions are sponsored in most part through community grants and fundraising.

 Grace Institute is an equal opportunity employer working toward cultivating a set of attitudes, perspectives, behaviors and policies that continuously promote equity, diversity, inclusion and cultural responsiveness.